kegner/game-tracker-nodejs-vue/README.md

 Running the frontend separately while developing allows for faster iteration by utilizing Vue's hot reloading.

+* For the first time building, run `npm install` in both the root and `/client` folders to install the npm dependencies.
 * Run the command `npm run dev`.
 This will use nodemon to start the Node JS app on `localhost:5000` and the vue app on `localhost:8080`.

-Confirm the `/client/vue.config.js` file has the correct port for your the Node JS app.
+Confirm the `/client/vue.config.js` file has the correct port for the Node JS app.

 ```
 "target": "http://localhost:5000",